 If you become ill during the agreed-upon work period, you must notify your place of work.
 To apply for sick pay, fill in the form Timersättning sjukdom once you are well.
 At the top of the form, fill in the total number of scheduled hours during the week when you became ill.
 Then state the dates and times of when you were ill and had been scheduled to work.

 The form is sent via the internal mail system to the Payroll Unit, who will assess your right to sick pay.

 Sickness during approved vacation time

-According to the Swedish Annual Leave Act you have the right to interrupt your vacation if you become ill.
+According to the Swedish Annual Leave Act, you have the right to interrupt your vacation if you become ill.
 Like all other absences owing to sickness, this must be reported the same day (the first day of illness).
-Your vacation days are changed to sickness absence, and the vacation days can be saved to be used on another occasion, in which case a new application for vacation must be made and approved by your employer.
+Your vacation days are changed to sickness absence, and the vacation days can be saved and be used on another occasion, in which case a new application for vacation must be made and approved by your employer.
 If you do not interrupt your vacation, your vacation days will be spent.

 Handbook for administrators (notification of sickness absence)

 Handbook for attesting managers (notification of sickness absence)

 Handbook for administrators (notification of return to work)